Quantum-Software-Development/Limits-Calculus-I/README.md

 $$\lim_{x \to -\infty} \frac{1}{x^2}$$

-Similar to the previous case, as x approaches negative infinity, the denominator ($x^2$) grows infinitely large (but remains positive),
+Similar to the previous case, as x approaches negative infinity, the denominator ($x^2$) grows infinitely large (but remains positive), and the numerator remains constant at 1.